Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Model-Free Policy Evaluation

 \else

 \fi As the bound holds for all $|\Delta_{\mu}^W|$, it will hold for the maximum. \ifarxiv

 \else Therefore, the result holds. \fi \end{proof}

-Theorem \ref{theorem exp} gives an overall exponential confidence bound for the estimator of the robust value function.
-In comparison to Theorem \ref{theorem realization}, the robust value function requires an additional expectation over the dropout probabilities.
+\bluethree{Theorem \ref{theorem exp} addresses Problem 2 by showing that the values of robust post-dropout policies can be effectively estimated within an exponential confidence bound. }In comparison to Theorem \ref{theorem realization}, the robust value function requires an additional expectation over the dropout probabilities.
 As this distribution is known \emph{a priori} no error from this operation is introduced.
 The denominators of the terms vary as the marginalization must now be taken over the whole state space rather than a subset.
 This result shows that the robust value function estimator may be computed without incurring significantly more error than the estimator for one dropout realization.